number-25/autodidacticism/Cheatsheets/Julia_base_functions.md

 end
 ```

+##### list the methods which a function can operate on, e.g. on custom structures, Int64, Any.: `methods(sum)`

+##### a macro to show which types a function is operating on: `@which sort!(hand)`
+When overflowing/overriding methods and functions, such as extending sort!() to
+work on custom structs and types, it can become confusing as to which function
+one is working with e.g. the overloaded base one, or an unconfigured default.
+Especially helpful when importing external packages.

 ##### tuples of size would need to contain a comma after the first element for otherwise a tuple wont be created and the variable will simply take on the elements Type: `t = (1,)`

 ##### use ignored elements in variable names in order to assign a specific value from an iterator - pretty bizarre but it is an option to have in mind: